Vrtgs/thirtyfour/README.md

 Async only (`tokio` and `async-std` runtimes supported via feature flags).
 For synchronous support, use the [thirtyfour_sync](https://docs.rs/thirtyfour_sync) crate instead.

+## MAJOR UPDATE ANNOUNCEMENT

+In order to reduce duplication of effort, `thirtyfour` is switching to `fantoccini` as the `WebDriver` client backend from Version 0.29 and onwards.

+This comes with some advantages and drawbacks, but hopefully this will help to provide a more stable ecosystem around Web Browser automation using Rust.

+The update aims to maintain broad API compatibility with previous versions, however there are some breaking changes (see the section on breaking changes for v0.29.x below).

 ## Features

 - All W3C WebDriver and WebElement methods supported